pandeyshubham182000/Email-Sending-app-Patra/README.md

     2.1) reply mail
     2.2) message section
     2.3) reset all fields
-    2.4) you will get rough also if needed
+    2.4) you will get rough also if needed.

 Technology used:
 Tkinter, python, SMTP